JulianHayward/AzADServicePrincipalInsights/README.md

 # AzADServicePrincipalInsights

-Insights and tracking on Azure Active Directory Service Principals
+Insights and tracking on Azure Active Directory Service Principals (Enterprise Applications and Applications)

 ## Features